geopython/pygeoapi/.github/ISSUE_TEMPLATE/bug_report.md

 <!--

-Please note that this issue is subject to RFC4: https://pygeoapi.io/development/rfc/4
+Please note that this Issue is subject to RFC4: https://pygeoapi.io/development/rfc/4

 -->